 Gavin: No, they’re baggy.
 They’re the baggy training shorts, but they cut off… I wore them when I did the [inaudible 00:15:35].
 They fold in so the legs just shoot out.

 Morry: Fantastic.
 It’s going to be amazing.
-The School of Hard Knock Knocks will be there with a big posse of supporters screaming your name and hopefully not making you any more nervous.
+The Hard Knock Knocks will be there with a big posse of supporters screaming your name and hopefully not making you any more nervous.
 Have you got any strategies that you’re working towards so that you can take out the crowd?

 Gavin: I was speaking to [inaudible 00:15:59] who was at my prelims and he told me, before I went into the State Final, he said, “As long as you do exactly, word for word, what you did in the prelim in the State, you’ll be perfectly fine.”
 And I think that’s all I’ve got to do is just get on that stage and just do exactly what I did at the State and I’ll be in for a chance.